 Surf lifesaving combines key aspects of voluntary lifeguard services and competitive surf sport.
 It has a very important place in the world of sport as those who work as surf lifesavers have great responsibility in their role to save the lives of others on the water.

 Surf lifesaving originated in Australia in 1907 in response to drownings at local beaches in Sydney.
 To be a surf lifesaver a person must hold a Bronze Medallion or a Surf Rescue Certificate and pass an annual proficiency test.

-Surf lifesavers can benefit from supplementing Electrolyte Plus to replace electrolytes lost by sweat as well as Recuper8 to fuel the body with carbohydrates and protein for endurance, particularly between races.
-Using a protein such as Protein Matrix+ will help muscle growth and recovery after training while Joints Complex supports joint maintenance and repair.
+Surf lifesavers can benefit from supplementing with Electrolyte Plus to replace electrolytes lost by sweat and fuel the body with carbs for endurance as well as BCAA Recovery for muscular endurance and repair.
+A refreshing and pure protein such as Future Whey will help muscle growth and recovery after training while Joints Complex supports joint maintenance and repair.